rusty1s/pytorch_cluster/README.md

 All included operations work on varying data types and are implemented both for CPU and GPU.
 The package consists of the following operations:

-* **Graclus:** Greedy clustering algorithm of picking an unmarked vertex and matching it with one its unmarked neighbors (that maximizes its optionally edge weight).
+* **Graclus:** Greedy clustering algorithm of picking an unmarked vertex and matching it with one its unmarked neighbors (that maximizes its edge weight).

 ```python
 import torch